Watch Memphis in ActionBook a demo

 SQL is the most popular database management language because it has a lot of advantages.
 Below we list the main ones.

-Modern software is constantly processing large data streams.
+Modern software is constantly processing large data flows.
 Data comes from many different systems and is stored in many different places.
 At the same time, regardless of where the data is stored, the program must be able to manage it quickly and use it in business logic.

 In today’s software, data is generated in a variety of ways and comes from a variety of sources.
 This can be data from sensors, user actions on websites, data from mobile terminals and smart devices, real-time trading data from financial markets, data from various monitoring programs, and so on.
 Most often, we cannot control the order in which data enters the system and the speed of their generation.
 Now, real-time streaming data is taking up an increasing portion of the total data volume.